camario25/candyCompliment/README.md

 Back-End The Back-End was built using Ruby on Rails.

 Existing Features Perform Get request from FE to BE Users will veiw page background colors changing for every generated compliment

+ This project began at a hackathon at General Assembly in San Francisco.

+The team: Karthik, Mario, Patrick, Elaine, Lamberto, Charlene, and Erik.